 Short Biography

-I hold a Master’s/Performance Diploma from the Chicago College of Performing Artsat Roosevelt University (2010-2012) and a Bachelor's degree in classical music performance from Lund University – Malmö Academy of Music (2005-2008).
-My academic journey also includes a year of study at Michigan State Universityin East Lansing, Michigan (2008–2009) and another at DePaul Universityin Chicago (2012–2013), as well as a one year course in interpretation from the Malmö Academy of Music - Lund University (2004-2005).
+I hold a Master’s degree in classical music performance from the Chicago College of Performing Arts at Roosevelt University (2010-2012) and a Bachelor's degree in classical music performance from Lund University – Malmö Academy of Music (2005-2008).
+My academic journey also includes a year of study at Michigan State University in East Lansing, Michigan (2008–2009) and another at DePaul University in Chicago (2012–2013), as well as a one year course in interpretation at the Malmö Academy of Music - Lund University (2004-2005).
 (See below for my main teachers)

 Now based in Malmö, Sweden, I have performed in 15 opera productions at Malmö Opera, each lasting around four months, and have collaborated with leading cultural institutions, including a full-season contract at Stockholm City Theater for the 2019/2020 production of Fiddler on the Roof, starring Pia Johansson and Dan Ekborg.
 I have taught in the folk music departments at Lund University and Gothenburg University, both in Sweden, for two years each.
 From 2012 to 2014, I served on the faculty of The New Music School in Chicago, USA.
-In the autumn of 2025, I led classical music masterclasses at the Universities of Sarajevo and University of Banja Luka, passing on the artistic and technical knowledge shaped by my years of study and professional experience in the USA and Sweden, and also held a three-day workshop in Sarajevo, delving deeply into the music from my albums.
+In the autumn of 2025, I led classical music masterclasses at the Universities of Sarajevo and University of Banja Luka, and also held a three-day workshop in Sarajevo, delving deeply into the music from my albums.

 Guided by curiosity, a love of travel, and a free-spirited approach to life, I bring a cosmopolitan sensibility to my work, shaped by a deeply personal musical voice, emotional awareness, and a quiet responsibility toward our society.

-I did my first tour at the age of 13 as part of a youth folk group from my hometown Veles, and since then I have, by far, performed across much of Europe, as well as in the United States, Canada, Japan, and China.
+I began touring at the age of 13 as part of a youth folk group from my hometown of Veles, and have since performed across Europe, as well as in the United States, Canada, Japan, and China.

 Awards and Recognition